Shaz3e/S3-Joomla/README.md

  - Show or Hide Copyright
  - Show or Hide Framework Logo
  - Use Custom Meta Generator
+ - Mod_Chrome Updated to create complex grid all modules starts with grid-
+ - Set Columns for Modules - added in 4.0

 ### S3 Theme Configurations
  - Custom Sitename